-Ms. Christine Condon is the Acting Deputy Chief Information Officer for Resource & Analysis, where she helps the organization serve as the DoD CIO focal point for the PPB&E process, including overseeing the development of the Department’s information technology and cybersecurity budget and associated budget justification materials provided to both the Office of Management and Budget and Congress.
+Ms. Christine Condon is the Deputy Chief Information Officer for Resource & Analysis, where she helps the organization serve as the DoD CIO focal point for the PPB&E process, including overseeing the development of the Department’s information technology and cybersecurity budget and associated budget justification materials provided to both the Office of Management and Budget and Congress.
 She also monitors and analyzes congressional activities and legislation as they affect command and control, communications, spectrum, IT, and defensive cybersecurity, as well as related issues and programs.

-Dr. Kelly Fletcher is a member of the Senior Executive Service and serves as the Principal Deputy CIO (DCIO) for Resources & Analysis.
-In this role, she ensures that IT and cyber priorities are appropriately resourced throughout DoD – including by the military Services, the Defense Information Systems Agency (DISA) and within DoD CIO.
+Mr. Steve Diessner is a member of the Senior Executive Service and serves as the Principal Deputy CIO (DCIO) for Resources & Analysis.
+In this role, he ensures that IT and cyber priorities are appropriately resourced throughout DoD – including by the military Services, the Defense Information Systems Agency (DISA) and within DoD CIO.

 Deputy Chief Information Officer for Resources and Analysis is responsible for enabling DoD CIO to manage the Department's information technology spending, ensuring that DoD gets the most out of every dollar and that the Warfighter has the tools to do the mission.
 The Department's IT & cyberspace budget request for fiscal year 2018 was nearly $42 billion, which includes warfighting, command, control, and communications systems; computing services; enterprise services, like collaboration and e-mail; and business systems.